-As we all can make an idea that time intervals have to be represented in floating point number.
-The floating-point numbers in units of seconds are signified by Tick in python.
-Particular instants of time are represented in seconds since 12:00 am, 1st of January, of the year 1990.
-A popular module name 'time' is available which provides functions that let's programmer work with time and made conversion between time-representation possible.
+As we all can make an idea that time intervals have to be represented in floating-point numbers.
+Tick signifies the floating-point numbers in units of seconds in Python.
+Particular instants of time are represented in seconds from 12:00 am, 1st of January, of the year 1990.
+A popular module name 'time' is available, which provides functions that let's programmer work with the time and made conversion between time-representation possible.

 The pre-defined function time.time() is used to return the current time of the system.

 The daytime module exports the constants listed below: